-The NIFHS is committed to respecting and protecting your online privacy.
+The NIFHS is committed to respecting and protecting your privacy.
 This includes your need and your right to know what we do with the personal information you share with us.
 It also guides our Society’s policies regarding the management of this data, including how the information is collected, processed, and for what purposes.

 The North of Ireland Family History Society

 Unit C4, Valley Business Centre